Tejas204/React-To-Do-App/README.md

 | React Hot Toast | `npm i react-hot-toast` |
 | React Router Dom| `npm i react-router-dom` |
 | SASS (Optional) | `npm install -g sass` |

+## Deployment

+To deploy this app, I used the free pack available at 'Render.com'.
+It's simple to use and provides convenient features like easily editable deployment variables.

+## Future course of action

+1. Deploy the front-end of the application.